MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/RevoScaleR-defunct.md

- #`"RevoScaleR-defunct"`: Defunct functions in RevoScaleR
+ #`RevoScaleR-defunct`: Defunct functions in RevoScaleR

  Applies to version 9.0.1 of package RevoScaleR.